Create customer loyalty and more through brand advertising.

-- A well-design website that’s visually appealing and easy to navigate
+- A well-designed website that’s visually appealing and easy to navigate

-- Consistent ad, content, and site copy that speaks to your audience in their tone of voice and language
+- Consistent ad, landing page, and site copy that speaks to your audience in their tone of voice and language

 - Clear, eye-catching calls-to-action (CTAs)

-- Example: You can ask customers for their email addresses to sign up for a newsletter.
-From there, you can send them information highlighting the beneficial aspects of your product as well as educational or informative content (of course, don’t just spam them with offers and bragging about yourself).
+- Example: Ask customers for their email addresses to sign up for a newsletter.
+From there, you can send them info highlighting the benefits of your product as well as educational or informative content.
+(Of course, don’t just spam them with offers and brag about yourself).

-How can I differentiate my brand from others?
+How to differentiate your brand advertising from competitors

 You can distinguish your brand by thinking outside the box.
 OK sure, but what exactly does that mean?

 For starters, look at your competitors.
 How can you do things differently, or reach your target audience in a fresh, new way?
 It can be scary to try to reinvent the wheel, but look at this as a great opportunity to get creative.

 If a competitor isn’t on social media, you can create a compelling campaign that attracts online visitors.
 You can also hold a fun contest on social media where you can give prizes to winning participants, or partner with a popular industry influencer.